jaywink/social-relay/docs/relays.md

 Only public visibility content is handled by the relay system.
 Nodes MUST NOT send out private messages to the relay system.

-Nodes MUST NOT send a single status message, comment, like or other content to more than one relay server, and only once.
+Nodes MUST NOT send a single status message, comment, like or other content to more than one relay server.
+Nodes MUST send each content payload only once and only to one relay server.

 A node MAY send content to any relay server in the system.
 This server can be hard coded into settings to always be the same or the server can be randomized from a list on each send.